MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-offering-AFM-DNB-Netherlands.md

 ---
-title: Compliance Offering for the Dutch Authority for the Financial Markets and the Central Bank of the Netherlands
+title: Compliance Offering - Dutch Authority for the Financial Markets and the Central Bank of the Netherlands
 description: Microsoft has published guidance to help financial institutions in the Netherlands with cloud adoption.
-keywords:
+keywords: Microsoft 365, compliance, offerings
 localization_priority: Priority
 ms.prod: Microsoft-365-enterprise
 ms.topic: article